-EDUCATIONAL GOAL AND RELATED MEASURES
+EDUCATIONAL GOALS AND RELATED MEASURES

 Pursuant to Applicable Law and the Terms and Conditions of this Contract, including Section 6.2, the Academy shall achieve or demonstrate measurable progress toward the achievement of the educational goal identified in this schedule.
 Upon request, the Academy shall provide Bay Mills Community College with a written report, along with supporting data, assessing the Academy's progress toward achieving this goal.
-In addition, the College expects the Academy will meet the State of Michigan's accreditation standards and achieve Adequate Yearly Progress ("AYP") pursuant to state and federal law.